htmlnine/SVGS-Tech-Club/README.md

 - paste into IDE/Engine
 - comments are provided for additional information
 - issues can be filed under the issues tab
+- ".rbxm" files can be simply dragged and dropped into studio to access their contents

 # Documentation